The Armless Bellringers

 he could do.
 He drew back, lowered his head, and charged full speed at

 sound — oh my, you should have been there!
-It was indeed a sound
+It was indeed a sound worthy

-last a worthy bellringer had been found.
+bellringer had been found.

 But alas, it was not to be.
 For the impact so stunned the poor